 The draft of the agreement has been shared with the public.
 Resolving the rules around carbon markets is a major win, but critics complain that each country’s modest improvements and commitments will not make a dent in urgent climate action.
 Vulnerable countries’ concerns about climate financing from rich nations still go unresolved, keeping global climate actions unbalanced.
 It does not offer the transformative breakthrough needed to avoid the dire effects of global warming.

 An Overview of Agreements and Reactions to COP26 or the Glasgow Pact:

-It does not reach the most ambitious goal of the 2015 Paris accord.
+It does not reach the most ambitious goal of the 2015 Paris Agreement.
 Instead of limiting Earth’s warming to 1.5 degrees Celsius above pre-industrial levels, it seems we are still moving towards irreversible damage to the planet with escalating weather crises.

 For the first time, countries acknowledged that fossil fuels were the leading cause of climate change, with coal being the most polluting of the fossil fuels.
 The summit called for an end to “inefficient fossil fuel subsidies.”
 But in the last-minute drama that enfolded, coal-dependent developing nations proposed a critical language change.
 Instead of “phaseout of unabated coal and inefficient fossil fuel subsidies,” the clause was hurriedly amended to “phase down” coal usage.
 This change was disheartening to most developed nations and other developing nations.

 Leaders from countries in the global south who are on the front lines of climate change said the proposed deal would not help them unless a properly funded deal is reached to help them deal with loss and damage from climate heating.